Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Banking and finance in Cyprus

-Cyprus’ Banking and Finance sector has worked hard to restore its credibility following the 2009-2013 economic crisis and subsequent EU bail out.
-The economic crisis was largely precipitated by over exposure to the Greek economy and sovereign debt and, a severely overleveraged property sector; all factors which resulted in Cyprus banks portfolios containing an unacceptably high proportion of non-performing loans (NPL) some in excess of 50%.
-In March 2013, the Cyprus Government, in return for EU bail out assistance, signed ‘The Economic Adjustment Programme Memorandum of Understanding (MoU).
-The other signatories were the European Commission representing Eurogroup, the International Monetary Fund (IMF), and the European Central Bank (ECB).
-The three main objectives of the Memorandum of Understanding (MoU) financial support program were to (a) restore the health of the financial sector, (b) apply fiscal reorganisation measures, and (c) implement structural reforms to enhance the competitive position of the Cypriot economy.
+Cyprus’ Banking and Finance sector has been transformed in the years following the 2009-2013 economic crisis and subsequent EU bail out.
+The economic crisis was largely precipitated by over exposure to the Greek economy and sovereign debt and, a severely overleveraged property sector; all factors which resulted in Cyprus banks portfolios containing an unacceptably high proportion of non- performing loans (NPL) some in excess of 50%.
+In March 2013, the Cyprus Government, in return for EU bail out assistance signed ‘The Economic Adjustment Programme Memorandum of Understanding (MoU).

 A key part of the MoU process included the assessment of the needs and weaknesses of the banking system.
 Following this, key targets were set, and actions implemented to achieve them.
-This included the recapitalisation and restructuring of credit institutions as well as the strengthening of the regulatory and supervisory framework of the banking and finance systems together with legal reforms such as the securitisation laws.
-Whilst the path to achieving these ends was often brutal the results have produced local banks which have been rationalised, are stable, have stronger balance sheets and most importantly, have invested in corporate governance.
-Prior to the Covid-19 crisis, the NPL rate, although still high, was reducing and despite the crisis, banks continue with plans to sell off elements of their NPL portfolios, with all major banks having in recent year’s offloaded large portions of their NPL portfolios to international funds.
+This included the recapitalization and restructuring of credit institutions as well as the strengthening of the regulatory and supervisory framework of the banking and finance systems.
+Whilst the path to achieving these ends was often brutal the effect was to produce local banks and finance institutions which were rationalized, stable, better capitalized and most importantly invested in corporate governance.

 Regulation and Supervision